open-contracting/ocds-kibana-manual-en/docs/C1/Seccion1.md

 The standard was designed with four main groups of user needs:

-* Achieving value for money for government
+* Achieving value for money in government
-* Strengthening the transparency, accountability and integrity of public contract
+* Strengthening the transparency, accountability and integrity of public procurement
 * Enabling the private sector to fairly compete for public contracts
 * Monitoring the effectiveness of service delivery

-To find out about who is using OCDS-compliant data around the globe and how they are doing it, have a look at the [OCP] website(http://www.open-contracting.org/).
+To find out about who is using OCDS-compliant data around the globe and how they are doing it, have a look at the [OCP website](http://www.open-contracting.org/).
 Four potential use cases for open contracting data are:

 * Value for money in procurement: helping officials get good value for money during the procurement process, and analyzing whether these goals were achieved afterwards.
 * Detecting fraud and corruption: identifying red flags that might indicate corruption by studying individual procurements or networks based on funding, ownership and interests.